 Too many of us think about sex in funny ways.
 Yes, it’s physical.
 And yes, it is great when the body works well.

-Can you can cut a head of cabbage or make a sour face when you suck on a lemon?
+Can you cut a head of cabbage or make a sour face when you suck on a lemon?
 Then you can learn to fix a sexless marriage.

 We can demand that every PART of us work well, but that’s often an excuse.
 A vanity.
 A withholding strategy.